johalv/small-python-instagram-downloader/README.md

 Simple yet, _hopefully_, powerful
 ---------------------

 This is a very simple, **and work still in progress**, downloader for Instagram photos.
-It is a very "manual" way of downloading the highest resolution from a post.
+It gives a "manual" feeling of downloading the highest resolution picture from a chosen amount of posts.

 What and why?
 ---------------------

-This is just me trying what *_BeautifulSoup_* together with *_tkinter_* and *_wget_* can accomplish.
+This is just me trying what **_BeautifulSoup_** together with **_tkinter_** and **_wget_** can accomplish.

-The idea behind it is that the software simulates a keyboard command that will go to the next picture of the active picture.
+The idea behind it is that the software simulates a keyboard command that takes the user to the next picture, until the downloader is finished.

 1. Start off with chosing a Instagram **post**
 2. Run the program